boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : A provider uses a provider network to interconnect customer sites.
 This document assumes that the provider network is based on IP or MPLS.

 Customer Edge (CE):
-: A function that provides logical connectivity to the provider network.
+: A function that provides logical connectivity of a customer site to the provider network.
 The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit (AC).
 Examples of CEs include TN components (e.g., router, switch, and firewalls) and also 5G NFs (i.e., an element of the 5G domain such as Centralized Unit (CU), Distributed Unit (DU), or User Plane Function (UPF)).
 : A CE is typically managed by the customer, but it can also be co-managed with the provider.
 A co-managed CE is orchestrated by both the customer and the provider.
 In this case, the customer and provider usually have control on distinct device configuration perimeters.
 A co-managed CE has both PE and CE functions and there is no strict AC connection, although one may consider that the AC stitching logic happens internally within the CE itself.
 The provider manages the AC between the CE and the PE.
 : This document generalizes the definition of a CE with the introduction of "Distributed CE" in {{sec-distributed}}.